Is your organizational culture toxic?

 Anyone convinced that employee recognition is superficial, or that employee contributions are sufficiently recognized through base pay is sorely mistaken.
 Believe it or not, one of the most common reasons employees leave their job is a lack of appreciation.

-Recognition doesn't just keep people from leaving either — frequently recognized employees are better motivated employees too.
-67 percent of employees surveyed in a McKinsey study stated that recognition was a highly effective motivator.
+Recognition doesn't just keep people from leaving either—frequently recognized employees are better motivated employees too.
+67% of employees surveyed in a McKinsey study stated that recognition was a highly effective motivator.

 There are a lot of misconceptions surrounding the effectiveness of employee recognition.
 Officevibe shared a great infographic full of facts to help dispel those misconceptions.

 2. Neutral or negative interpersonal interactions